==> All of us do it (and smell it)

 Note that the overpopulation with 'bad' bacteria is of course causing MUCH MUCH MUCH more than flatulence (our topic here): The overpopulation with 'bad' bacteria in the gut results in a build-up of toxins (see above), which over time cross the intestinal wall and reach the bloodstream, where the toxins are then transported and disseminated throughout the entire body, incl. the brain cells.

-This life-long intoxication causes most if not all modern chronic diseases: Allergies, Alzheimer and similar dementias, arthritis, asthma, autism, cancer and similar autoimmune disorders, diabetes, heart disease, osteoporosis, etc!
+This life-long intoxication causes most if not all modern chronic disorders: Allergies, Alzheimer and similar dementias, arthritis, asthma, autism, cancer, diabetes, heart disorders(!), osteoporosis, etc!